You don’t need to lose weight! But you should be exercising for these 5 reasons…

 If you struggle with constipation, try to include aerobic exercises to your lifestyle.
 You don’t need to dig up the Richard Simmons videos, just do a bit of walking, jogging, swimming, or, hell, give dancing a go!
 Any kind of aerobic exercise and movements will get your poo moving so you’re not stuck pushing.

-4) More brain boosters!
+4. More brain boosters!

 We’ve already talked about how exercising can help your mental wellbeing, but did you know that it can improve your cognitive ability as well?
-A 2014 study published in Neurology followed almost 3,000 people (aged 18-30) for 25 years.
+A study published in Neurology followed almost 3,000 people (aged 18-30) for 25 years.
 They administered fitness tests in the beginning of the study, and in the end, provided the participants with a series of cognitive tests.
 These tests measured memory, processing speed, problem solving, and other assessments designed to measure ability to learn and reason.
-We already gave you the spoiler, but those who were more physically fit performed 10% better than those less fit.
+We already gave you the spoiler, but those who were more physically fit performed 10 per cent better than those less fit.

-5) Choosing when to empty that bladder
+5. Choosing when to empty that bladder

 So why does it happen so much if it isn’t normal?
 Often it is because girls, even the fitness fanatic ones, forget about a vital set of muscles: our pelvic floor.
 Our pelvic floor is the muscle that sits at the bottom of our core holding everything inside.
 Strengthening it will help control our pee and even keep our insides inside by protecting us from vaginal prolapse.

-Do you need a bit more guidance or information about pelvic floor exercises?
+Are you ready to strengthen your pelvic floor?
 Check out our Below the Belt section and join the #iworkout movement!